 Are you a motorcyclist who has chosen to carry UM/UIM coverage?
 Insurance brokers are supposed to offer it when you buy liability insurance.
 Many riders and motorists turn it down.
 Some do so to save money.
 Others decline UM/UIM coverage because they do not understand how it works.

 If you ride a motorcycle and do not carry uninsured/underinsured motorist coverage, here’s a chance to learn how uninsured motorist insurance works and what happens to an uninsured motorist in an accident.
-The Las Vegas motorcycle accident lawyers of Sam & Ash, LLP, are here to help you get back on your feet after a serious motorcycle crash.
+The Las Vegas motorcycle accident lawyers of Sam & Ash Injury Law, are here to help you get back on your feet after a serious motorcycle crash.
 Regardless of whether you have UM/UIM coverage, we’ll work to help you recover full compensation for a crash that was not your fault.

 How Does Uninsured Motorist Insurance Work?